kevinchampion/isu_docs/isu/markdown/faculty-technical.md

 	* Verify that the file name is correct on /admin/config/people/isu_faculty
 * SSO is not working
 	* Check the dblog for ldap errors
-	* If error log doesn't reveal obvious answer, test LDAP connection by going to /admin/config/people/ldap/servers/test/isu and clicking **Test**
+	* If error log doesn't reveal obvious answer, test LDAP connection by going to [http://cms.indstate.edu/admin/config/people/ldap/servers/test/isu](http://cms.indstate.edu/admin/config/people/ldap/servers/test/isu) and clicking **Test**
 	* If the test returns LDAP data, you know that an LDAP connection is being made.
 If not, there is a problem connecting to the LDAP server.
 * Faculty images are not updating
-	* Connect to the ISU VPN and manually type in the url (found here: /admin/config/people/isu_faculty) with a real PIDM number.
+	* Connect to the ISU VPN and manually type in the url (found [here](http://cms.indstate.edu/admin/config/people/isu_faculty)) with a real PIDM number.
 	* If no image is loaded from the url, you will know to contact ISU to get further information
 * Faculty profiles aren't appearing in search results
-	* Make sure the nodes are being indexed: `/admin/config/search/search_api/index/faculty` and ensure the processor settings are correct.
+	* Make sure the nodes are being indexed by navigating to [http://cms.indstate.edu/admin/config/search/search_api/index/faculty](http://cms.indstate.edu/admin/config/search/search_api/index/faculty) and ensuring the processor settings are correct.
 Information about that can be found [here](#search-index).